Policies, Fees, and FAQs

 Why?
 I happen to be licensed in those very states!
 Working with minors require extra paperwork and policies, so I see adults 18 and up.

-3) We meet weekly or more while working on your main goals
+3) We meet weekly (or more, if desired) while working on your main goals

 That’s the model supported by ERP effectiveness research.
-Once you reach your goal, we can wrap up, set new goals, space out sessions, whatever.
-Up to you!
+Once you reach your goal, we can wrap up, set new goals, space out sessions, or whatever you like.
 Vacations and cancellations here and there with advance notice are totally fine.

 4) We meet between 9am-3pm on weekdays

-5) I don’t take insurance (I do provide superbills for out-of-network reimbursement)
+5) I don’t take insurance (I do provide superbills for out-of-network compensation)

-Here is an article that can help make you a superbill expert.
+Here is an article to help make you a superbill expert.

 6) Sessions are $290 / “therapy hour” (45-50 minutes)